grasmash/distro-guide/README.md

 # Distribution Guide

 This document provides guidance for developing and maintaining a Drupal distribution.

-Specifically, it explores the organization and technical responsibilities of owning a distribution that is intended for use within a multi-facted organization.
-This is applicable to large corporations, government agencies, etc.
+Specifically, it explores the organizational and technical responsibilities of owning a distribution that is *intended for use within a multifacted organization*.
+This applies to large enterprises, government agencies, etc.

-It includes the following:
+This document covers the following topics:

 * Definition and anatomy of a distribution
 * Responsibilities of a distribution owner